ugmurthy/nodeJS/README.md

 4. `cart`is an e-cart for populating menu items
 5. `orders`contains details of what to order

 All of above are json files and the structure are available [here] (https://github.com/ugmurthy/nodejs/blob/master/assignment_2/structures.json).
-All of these files reside in `.data` directory
+All of these files reside in directories under `.data` directory

 `data.js` implements all basic routines to `create, read, write, update, delete and list` files